-Practice is a necessary skill that every music student, no matter what instrument he or she plays, must acquire and perform as close as possible to a daily basis.
+Practice is a necessary skill that every music student, no matter what instrument they play, must acquire and perform as close as possible daily.
 Yet, a surprisingly high number of students practice very poorly, or do things other than practicing when they are sitting in front of an instrument.
 It may be easier to start a discussion of what practicing is by outlining what practicing is not.
 This is because that “other” thing that students do way too often when they are supposed to be practicing is playing.
 Playing is not practicing.
 I remind my students of this every time I ask: “How was practice this week” and the answer is something like: “Great!
 I played through my songs three times every day.”

 Playing is performing a piece of music from beginning to end.
 It is what performers do at recitals, concerts, or when mom and dad want to impress home visitors with Johnny’s piano skills.
-Although playing and performing music each plays an important role in the development of any musician, it is not what most music students should be doing on a regular basis.
+Although playing and performing music each play an essential role in the development of any musician, it is not what most music students should be doing regularly.

 Practice should be a very intentional process.
 A good practice session should be a conversation between the student and him- or herself.
 The conversation should mainly consist of questions and answers.
 The student may want to start with questions like: